getnamingo/registrar/docs/install-fossbilling.md

 1. Within FOSSBilling, go to **System -> Domain Registration -> New Domain Registrar** and activate the new domain registrar.

 2. Head to the "**Registrars**" tab.
 Here, you'll need to enter your specific configuration details, including the path to your SSL certificate and key.
+If you are configuring a gTLD, make sure to enable "**Enable Minimum Data Set**" in the module settings.

 3. Add a new Top Level Domain (TLD) using your module from the "**New Top Level Domain**" tab.
 Make sure to configure all necessary details, such as pricing, within this tab.